 Upon retiring from his military career, Raymond decided to combine his passion for the sea & his love of teaching.
 Raymond recently started transferring his professional knowledge and experience, to the sailing world by becoming a Basic Cruising Instructor.

 Raymond looks forward to sharing his passion of the open water and starry skies.
 As he puts it, “I am the one who wakes up in the morning to share experiences over, on, in and under-water.”
 As you learn the ropes sailing with Raymond, your course will be well seasoned with salty tales of dark and stormy nights in the North-Atlantic.

 All it took was one weekend.
 One weekend in an aluminum boat with, “Alcan” stamped on the transom.
 One weekend with the Sea Cadets, far removed from the sea, on the Mississippi River near Carleton Place.

 That’s when instructor Jon Wright knew he was hooked on sailing.
-After that weekend on the Mississippi he navigated his way to Dow’s Lake in Ottawa.
-That’s where he started sailing Albacores and he was hooked again… literally!
-In a gusty moment the boom of another student’s boat hooked on Jon’s life-jacket and lifted Jon out of his boat, after which time, he was unceremoniously dunked in Dow’s Lake.
+Next he navigated his way to Dow’s Lake in Ottawa where he started sailing Albacores and he was hooked again… literally!
+In a gusty moment the boom of another student’s boat hooked on Jon’s life-jacket and lifted him out of his boat only to be released by being unceremoniously dunked in Dow’s Lake.